mosharraf-hossain/team_riders/README.md

                    { "MaxVal", max}
                };
 ```

 # HTM Configuration:

-According to the Code given below: first, we gave one greeting message, then we set up parameters where the number of bits is used for encoding the input range (121) and the number of columns in the HTM network (1210).
-We also created the encoder "EncoderBase encoder = new ScalarEncoder(settings);" and then Ran the experiment with the configured parameters, Where the encoding process was given previously.
-If you want to see the full code you can view it by clicking the link. https://github.com/mosharraf-hossain/team_riders/blob/main/Multisequencelearning.cs
+We set up parameters where the number of bits is used for encoding the input range (121) and the number of columns in the HTM network (1210).
+We also created the encoder "EncoderBase encoder = new ScalarEncoder(settings);" and then run the experiment with the configured parameters, where the encoding process was given previously.
+If you want to see the full code you can view it by clicking the [link](https://github.com/mosharraf-hossain/team_riders/blob/main/Multisequencelearning.cs)

 ```csharp

   public Predictor Run(Dictionary<string, List<double>> sequences)
  {